Yathu-T/ProjectGroup-2/README.md

 1. Student's Assistant

 2. Some students are not auditory learners.
 Students go to lecture, get distracted, and only hear a small percentage of what the professor says.
 This means that not only is the students' time wasted, the professor's time is also wasted since not all of his words are being absorbed.
-The professor's use of his time would be maximized if all students absorbed 100% of his words.
+The professor's use of his time would be maximized if all students absorbed 100% of his/her words.
+This also benefits deaf studnets.
 One way to achieve this is to use voice-to-text to write down all of the professor's words.
 We can take this one step further and create an application that

    A) creates a full text rendition of the lecture.
 This would involve
 	   i) sorting the word-for-word content according to which slide they were on (i.e. Slide1 content, Slide2 content, etc.)